SamuelCochrane/mkdocs-blog/docs/posts/Relationships Should Be Limited to Dimensions of Mutual Benefit.md

 If the person, or the circumstance, changes so that a dimension is now no longer beneficial, you can drop it without guilt and pain.

 If a friend gets into skiing, and you don't like skiing, you have no [[Obliger|Obligation]] to get dragged along in order to be "a good friend".
-If they need help moving furniture, and you don't want to add "help each other move furniture" as a dimension, it's ok to say it's [[Not My Problem]].
+If they need help moving furniture, and you don't want to add "help each other move furniture" as a dimension, it's ok to say it's [[Not My Problem|Not My Problem]].

-[[Resentful|Resentment]] and boredom would make you a lousy friend if you joined, and you know it.
+[[Resentful|Resentment]] and [[boredom|boredom]] would make you a lousy friend if you joined, and you know it.